Wise Blood (film): Home media

-Critical reception
+Reception

 At Cannes, the film received a mixed reception.
-Following its screening at the New York Film Festival, critic Vincent Canby called the film "one of John Huston's most original, most stunning movies.
+Following its screening at the New York Film Festival, The New York Times critic Vincent Canby called the film "one of John Huston's most original, most stunning movies.
 It is so eccentric, so funny, so surprising, and so haunting that it is difficult to believe it is not the first film of some enfant terrible instead of the thirty-third feature by a man who is now in his seventies and whose career has had more highs and lows than a decade of weather maps."
-Sam Jordison of The Guardian wrote in a retrospective review; "This adaptation is wonderful.
+Sam Jordison of The Guardian wrote in a retrospective review, "This adaptation is wonderful.
 It pulls off the rare trick of seeming faithful to the spirit and voice of the book, while being a work of art in its own right."

 Marjorie Baumgarten from The Austin Chronicle wrote, "Disturbing and grim in its portraits, Wise Blood is nevertheless marvelous storytelling and its performances are virtually divine."
 Time Out described the film as "Tragically, desperately funny" and called it "John Huston's best film for many years".

 On review aggregator website Rotten Tomatoes, Wise Blood holds a score of 88% based on 24 critic reviews, with an average rating of 7.4 out of 10.
 The site's critical consensus reads, "Director John Huston and author Flannery O'Connor prove a formidable creative match in Wise Blood, a gothic satire anchored by Brad Dourif's vinegary performance."

 On Metacritic, the film has a weighted average score of 84 out of 100 based on 16 critic reviews, indicating "critical acclaim".

 In 2003, The New York Times placed the film on its Best 1000 Movies Ever list.